 There are many reasons why a student loan borrower might want to pay their student loans with a credit card, and some of those reasons might even be good.
 Even if a lender won’t let you pay with a credit card, there are ways to get around that, but they will cost you.

-Paying student loans back every month isn’t fun, but it’s a necessity.
+Repaying student loans each month isn’t fun, but it’s a necessity for borrowers.
 As you send in your payments, at some point you might wonder whether it’s possible to pay student loans with a credit card.

 While it sounds like a dangerous move for your finances, there are actually plenty of good reasons why you might want to use a credit card to pay your lender.
 For example, you might be short on cash and putting the payment on your card will keep you current until your next paycheck.